Statistical Inference in Large Multi-way Networks: Introduction

 Our study is also connected to the literature on discrete choice models for panel and network data (\cite{Rasc_1960}, \cite{Ande_1973},\cite{Cham_Hand_1984}, \cite{Hono_Kyri_Ecma_2000}, \cite{Magn_Ecma_2004}).
 Presenting the conditional likelihood methods used in these settings, the recent review of \cite{Dano_Hono_Weid_WP_2025} highlights how identification strategies relate to difference-in-differences approaches.
 Specifically, they provide the differencing vectors that are valid to identify the parameters of interest.\footnote{\cite{Muris_Pakel_WP_2025} follow this approach to study the formation of triadic networks.
-They introduce a hexad logit estimator that extends the tetrad logit estimator of \cite{graham2017econometric}.} We proceed the same way for count data and gravity models.
-The polyad estimator can be thought of as a nonlinear version of a difference-in-differences estimator.
+They introduce a hexad logit estimator that extends the tetrad logit estimator of \cite{graham2017econometric}.} We proceed the same way for count data and multi-way networks.
+The Polyads estimator can be thought of as a nonlinear version of a difference-in-differences estimator.
 Contrary to the above cited literature, the polyad method handles count data and recovers both the existence and intensity of relationships.
-In the special case where the count data is right-censored at one, i.e., where the intensive margin is ignored, the polyad estimator maximizes the same conditional likelihood as \cite{graham2017econometric} and the studies mentioned in this paragraph .